2.16 Provision and Contingencies

 Dues to Micro and Small Enterprises have been determined to the extent such parties have been identified on the basis of information collected by the Management.
 This has been relied upon by the auditors.

-33. Employee Benefit Plansa.
-Defined Contribution Plan
+(a) Defined Contribution Plan

 The Company makes Provident fund and other funds contributions to defined contribution plans for qualifying employees.
-The Company recognized (?'000) 4,080 (Year ended 31 March, 2023 (?'000) 3,392) for Provident Fund contributions.
+The Company recognised (?
+'000) 4240 (Year ended 31 March, 2025 (?
+'000) 4080) for Provident Fund contributions.

 In February 2019, the Supreme Court of India in its judgement clarified the applicability of allowances that should be considered to measure obligations under Employees Provident Fund Act, 1952.
 The Company has been legally advised that there are interpretative challenges on the application of judgement retrospectively and as such does not consider there is any probable obligations for past periods.
-Accordingly, based on legal advice the
+Accordingly, based on legal advice the Company has made a provision for provident fund contribution from the date of the Supreme Court order.

-b.
-Defined Benefit Plan: Gratuity
+(b) Defined Benefit Plan: Gratuity

 Provision is made for gratuity and compensated absences based upon actuarial valuation done at the end of every financial year using 'Projected Unit Credit' method and it covers all regular employees.
 Gains and losses on changes in actuarial assumptions are accounted for in the Statement of profit and loss.